-15. Once you have processed your collections, you will see new and updated collection statuses on the owners account screen.
+17. Once you have processed your collections, you will see new and updated collection statuses on the owner's account screen.

 The next time you process collections, the status will go away or be updated if they’ve made a payment or this owner moves onto the next step through the collection process.